-To bridge the two potentially related fields, we first define a novel discrepancy metric to measure the dissimilarity between two missing mechanisms of rating feedback.
-Subsequently, we derive a generalization error bound building on our discrepancy.
-Furthermore, we propose \textit{domain adversarial matrix factorization}, which minimizes the derived theoretical bound in an adversarial manner.
-Our theoretical bound and algorithm are independent of propensity scores, and thus the issues related to propensity estimation bias are expected to be solved.
+To figure out a solution to the propensity contradiction, we first define a novel discrepancy metric to quantify the similarity between two missing mechanisms of rating feedback.
+Building on our discrepancy measure, we derive a \textbfit{propensity independent generalization error bound} for the loss function of interest.
+We further propose \textbfit{domain adversarial matrix factorization}, which minimizes the derived theoretical bound in an adversarial manner.
+Our theoretical bound and algorithm are independent of the propensity score and thus address the contradiction of the previous propensity-based solutions.
 Finally, we conduct extensive experiments using public real-world datasets.
-Particularly, we demonstrate that the proposed approach outperforms the existing propensity-based methods in terms of both rating prediction and ranking performances under a realistic situation in which the true propensities are inaccessible.
+In particular, we demonstrate that the proposed approach outperforms existing propensity-based methods in terms of rating prediction and ranking performance under a realistic situation where the true propensity score is inaccessible.

-These theoretical and empirical findings provide practitioners with guidelines on how to build recommender systems in an offline environment by using only biased rating feedback.